Linuxfabrik/monitoring-plugins/check-plugins/multipath/README.md

 ## States

 * OK if every checked map is running on all the paths it is expected to have.
 * WARN if a map has fewer usable paths than expected, as a percentage compared against `--warning` (default `100:`, so one missing path is enough).
-The expectation is the `--map` pin for that map, otherwise `--count`, otherwise the number of paths the map currently holds.
+The expectation is the `--map` pin for that map, otherwise `--expected-paths`, otherwise the number of paths the map currently holds.
 * CRIT if a map is down to half of its expected paths or fewer, compared against `--critical` (default `50:`).
 A map without any usable path is therefore always CRIT.
 * CRIT if a map is suspended at the device-mapper level, whatever its paths report.
 * CRIT if a map named with `--map` is not among the maps multipathd holds.